Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Prognostic Factors

-Early-stage low-grade malignant salivary gland tumors are usually curable by adequate surgical resection alone.
-The prognosis is more favorable when the tumor is in a major salivary gland; the parotid gland is most favorable, then the submandibular gland; the least favorable primary sites are the sublingual and minor salivary glands.
+Early-stage, low-grade, malignant salivary gland tumors are usually curable by adequate surgical resection alone.
+The prognosis is more favorable when the tumor is in a major salivary gland.
+The parotid gland is most favorable followed by the submandibular gland.
+The least favorable primary sites are the sublingual and minor salivary glands.
 Large bulky tumors or high-grade tumors carry a poorer prognosis and may best be treated by surgical resection combined with postoperative radiation therapy.[

-Overall, clinical stage, particularly tumor size, may be the crucial factor to determine the outcome of salivary gland cancer and may be more important than histologic grade.[
+Overall, clinical stage, particularly tumor size, may be the crucial factor to determine the outcome of salivary gland cancer and may be more important than histological grade.[

 Treatment management